Skip to content

 • [ref]: add reference (hyperlink) to particular notes.

-1. [update] Revisit all notes to fix English, typo, minor update/edit information, reformat to the latest writing styles, and add references to other notes.
+1. [update] Revisit all notes to fix English, typo, minor update/edit information, reformat to the latest writing styles, and add references to newly added notes.
 Any major update to note will be listed in separate to-dos.

 2. [update] /computer-graphics: Major update with new topics.
 Combine old note with new details from a textbook.